 CEE 498: Grand Challenges Impact Lab (15 credits) Diversity

 GCIL: Grand Challenges Impact Lab Grand Challenges (GCs) are the big problems facing humanity -- things like food security, clean water, and climate change.
 The Grand Challenge Impact Lab (GCIL) is a new UW study abroad program in Bangalore, India that empowers students to address GCs.
 About GCIL Through the Grand Challenges Impact Lab, you will learn about Grand Challenges and be challenged to propose and test solutions to them.
 GCIL is a quarter-long program that will be offered during Winter Quarter 2020 in Bangalore, India.
 The program offers an active, hands-on learning laboratory and is open to graduate students and undergraduate junior and senior students from any department.

 Learning goals include:

 The overarching goal is students will have a demonstrated ability to work in interdisciplinary teams to identify a "Grand Challenge" –type problem facing a community in India and identify a solution that appropriately responds to and reflects the on-the-ground reality of what their customer values and how he/she thinks about this problem.
 The course will give students exposure to specific elements, such as design thinking, that describe how to achieve that goal.
 The students will be assessed based on their ability to identify the problem and a viable solution that reflects their observations and the available evidence.

-CEE 498: GCIL Study Abroad Pre-Departure Course (1 credit)
+CEE 498: GCIL Study Abroad Pre-Departure Course (1 credits)

-This is a 1-credit course to prepare students for the Grand Challenge Impact Lab, which will be in Autumn 2017.
+This is a 1-credit course during Autumn 2019 to prepare students for the Grand Challenge Impact Lab program in Winter 2020.

 Program fees will be posted to your MyUW student account and can be paid the same way that you pay tuition and other fees.
 Check your MyUW Account periodically for due dates.